TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/006 Add user.md

 }
 ```

 We use the client to make a POST request to "/users", sending the dto.
-The dto will be serialized to JSON, and wrapped in an appropriate HttpContent object.
+The dto will be serialized to JSON, and wrapped in an appropriate StringContent object.

-Now, "/users" is not enough.
+Now, "/users" is generally not enough.
 We know the URI should be "https://localhost:7093/Users".
 However, on the HttpClient you can set a "base url", which is the first part, and we then only need to provide the part of the URI after the port.
+This base URL was set in Program.cs, in slide 5.

 Every request returns a response, whether we actually expect an object back or not.